 - Use basic oops fundamentals as possible as you can.
 It will provide you overall clean architecture.

-Tools you can use to achieve Good Code Quality
+Tools You Can Use to Achieve Good Code Quality

-There are several tools and extensions available online to use for maintaining the proper standard of code, style and provide you the suggestions for possible refactoring code or methods.
+There are several tools and extensions available online to use for maintaining the proper standard of code, style and provide you with suggestions for possible refactoring code or methods.
 Below is the overview of some tools that are commonly used –

-SonarLint is an open source IDE extension that helps you detect and fix quality issues as you write code.
+SonarLint is an open-source IDE extension that helps you detect and fix quality issues as you write code.
 Like a spell checker, SonarLint curlicues flaws so that they can be checked and fixed before committing code.

 Below are the features of using SonarLint –

-- Bug detection: Benefit from thousands of rules which detect common mistakes, tricky bugs and known vulnerabilities.
+- Bug detection: Benefit from thousands of rules which detect common mistakes, tricky bugs, and known vulnerabilities.

 - Know what to do: SonarLint accurately finds the location where the problem is and gives you recommendations/solutions on how to fix it.